Foxes Lair

 Olax benthamiana fruit (drupe)

 Most hemiparasites produce nuts or fruit (drupes) that are spread by passing through animals (e.g) emus woylies and birds, some of which are now extinct in most reserves.
 This has reduced the ability of quandong and sandalwood to spread.
 There has been a huge regeneration of bitter quandong seedlings after a 2009 fire.
-There are far more plants that can be supported by their hosts; the stand has to thin out.
+As there are far more plants that can be supported by their hosts; the stand has to thin out.

 Picture